-tlo.methods.scenario_switcher module¶
+tlo.methods.scenario_switcher module

-The ScenarioSwitcher module.
-This is a utility module that can be used to make changes to parameters in registered simulation models, including parameters of the form pd.Series and pd.DataFrame that cannot be changed via the Scenario class (see https://github.com/UCL/TLOmodel/issues/988).
-It loads a ResourceFile that contains parameter value to be updated, and makes these changes at the point pre_initialise_population.
+This is the ImprovedHealthSystemAndCareSeekingScenarioSwitcher module.
+It provides switches that can be used by the Scenario class to control the overall performance of the HealthSystem and healthcare seeking, which are mediated by many parameters across many modules, and which are of the types pd.Series and pd.DataFrame, which cannot be changed via the Scenario class (see https://github.com/UCL/TLOmodel/issues/988).
+It does this by loading a ResourceFile that contains parameter value to be updated, and makes these changes at the point pre_initialise_population.
 As this module is declared as an (Optional) dependency of the module that would be loaded first in the simulation (i.e. Demography), this module is registered first and so this module’s pre_initialise_population method is called before any other.
 This provides a close approximation to what would happen if the parameters were being changed by the Scenario class.

-Bases:
+Bases: tlo.core.Module

 PARAMETERS: